-I am a young scientific enthusiast in modern biomedicine.
-I graduated from University of Medicine and Pharmacy at Ho Chi Minh City as an M.D.
-(2015) and I am currently a Ph.D. candidate at College of Pharmacy, Seoul National University (2016 - now).
+Dr. Nguyen Phuoc Long is a young scientific enthusiast in modern biomedicine.
+He graduated from University of Medicine and Pharmacy at Ho Chi Minh City as an M.D.
+(2015) and he is currently a Ph.D. candidate at College of Pharmacy, Seoul National University (2016 - now).

 - Cancer research

 - Biomarker discovery and validation

 - Biostatistics and machine learning

 - Data science

 Full CV of Dr. Long can be found here.

 Very short update of personal activities

 Started to work on my desired project on pan-cancer and multi-omics with my great collaborators.
 Good luck to us!